This blog post is not sponsored by Iron Heart. The opinions expressed by the author and the brand’s customers are their own.

 But it’s also got something to do with the way Iron Heart do business.
 They offer one of the market’s best customer services through their webshop, and only work with the best retailers.
 They run a very active forum, where fans discuss and share their experiences.
 And they’re really active on Instagram too.

-This blog post launches a new series where I take a closer look at some of the most iconic jeans brands out there.
+In my series of brand profiles, I take a closer look at some of the most iconic jeans brands out there.

 I’ll look how it all started and the philosophy behind the brand; what it is that makes it unique; and why customers become loyal fans.
 To get some perspective, I’ll not only talk to the people behind the brand but also some of the people who wear it.